JaBarosin/jenkins/README.md

-# myjenkins
+# jenkins docker server setup
 Testing jenkins-server

+**Setup and Build**
-  - docker.sock mounted as volume so jenkins server can also run docker
+These instructions run your container with docker.sock mounted as volume so jenkins server can also run docker in the container.

+Prior to building your jenkins container:
+  - Clone this repository
-  - Add cbctl to app folder (or to your /var/jenkins/) before building to copy to jenkins server.
-After jenkins is running remember to update cbctl creds
+  - Add cbctl binary to your app folder

-**Setup**

 Build image:
-  - sudo docker build . -t <image/name>
+  - sudo docker build . -t <image-name>

 Confirm docker engine is installed:
   - docker --version